 - 5ml (1 tsp) mustard powder

-Did you know that avocados do not ripen until they are picked, so fresh avocados will always be hard as a rock.
+Did you know that avocados do not ripen until they are picked, so fresh avocados will always be hard.
 We have five different types of avocados in South Africa: Fuerte, Hass, Ryan, Pinkerton and Edranol.
 Each ripen at different times of the year.
 To ripen quickly, place the avocados in a brown paper bag with a ripe banana or apple.
 Seal the bag and leave it in a dark place for a day or two.
-Avocados have had a bad rap in the past because of their high fat content, but the good news is that they are high monounsaturated fats, higher in fibre than any other fruit, a rich source of vitamin E, an excellent source of potassium and a good source of vitamin B, B6, C and folate.
+Avocados have a high fat content, but are high in monounsaturated fats.